cutsort/cmoor_website_template/README.md

 If you don’t see a website or the website looks weird, the first thing you should do is to try [clearing your browser cache](https://github.com/C-MOOR/cmoor_website_template/blob/main/README.md#clear-browser-cache).
 Your browser may have stored an old version of the website instead of getting the latest version.

 ### Confirm You Can Edit

+Finally, try making a small change to the website content, and make sure that your website updates correctly to reflect that change.

+1. From the main page of your repository, click on the folder named `config/_default`.
+1. Click on the file named `params.toml`
+1. Click on the pencil icon in the upper right to edit this file
+1. Change the title or description to say something about yourself.
+1. Save your changes by scrolling down to the “**Commit changes**” box.
+Enter a brief description of the change, then click “Commit changes”.
+1. View your website.
+Remember that it may take a minute to update.
+If you don’t see any changes, try [clearing your browser cache](https://github.com/C-MOOR/cmoor_website_template/blob/main/README.md#clear-browser-cache) and then refreshing the page.

 ## Personalize Website